Parking permits and schemes

 • receive an Australian Government pension, such as war widow, age, disability, single parent.

-You must provide a valid pension card and valid vehicle registration both in the same name.
+You must provide a valid Pension Card and valid vehicle registration both in the same name.
 Only one booklet is issued per pensioner.

 You can apply for these vouchers by completing the online form.
-A printable form is available on our forms page.

 Patient Assisted Travel Scheme (PATS)